oonra/Numerical-Methods/README.md

 # Numerical-Methods
-Python implementations of some of the numerical methods of finding the root of a function.
+Python implementations for some of the numerical methods of finding the root of a function.